SolaceProducts/solace-java-spring-boot/README.md

 private JCSMPProperties jcsmpProperties;
 ```

-However note that the `SolaceServiceCredentials` will only provide meaningful information if the application is configured by [exposure of a Solace Messaging service manifest](#exposing-a-solace-messaging-service-manifest-in-the-applications-environment), and not by using the [application properties file](#updating-your-application-properties).
+However note that the `SolaceServiceCredentials` will only provide meaningful information if the application is configured by [exposure of a Solace PubSub+ service manifest](#exposing-a-solace-pubsub-service-manifest-in-the-applications-environment), and not by using the [application properties file](#updating-your-application-properties).

 ### Configure the Application to use your Solace Messaging Service Credentials
 #### Deploying your Application to a Cloud Platform